We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Method #1: Hot Water

-Yes, it’s adding more water but the temperature change might do the trick.
+Yes, it’s adding more water but the temperature change might help unclog your toilet without a plunger.
 Toilets run with cold water, which can more easily hold materials like toilet paper and other items together.
 It’s similar to why manufacturers say to wash delicate clothing items in cold water.

 Hot water can damage and dissolve items, which might be what the clog needs to make it through the drain.